 - Decide what to say to friends and family.
 If you tell people about your cancer, you give them a chance to help and share their support.
 Only you know who you feel comfortable telling and when is the right time.
 Some people may seem uneasy and won't know what to say.
 But most people will want to comfort you and know how they can help.

 - Think about what to say at work.
 Again, who you tell about your diagnosis is up to you.
 You may want to keep your health private from all but your closest co-workers.
 You might have to take time off or adjust your schedule for treatments.
 Then, of course, you'll have to talk to your boss or your human resources department to make plans.
 See if you can work at home some days.
 That will give you more energy, especially if you don't feel well.
-Plan treatments on weekend or late afternoons so you have time to feel better.
+Plan treatments on weekends or late afternoons so you have time to feel better.

 - Consider a second opinion.
 You might feel like you need to hurry and get treatment right away.
 But it's often a good idea to make sure your diagnosis is right and your treatment plan is on track.
 Ask your doctor -- or another doctor you trust -- to refer you to a breast cancer specialist.
 Bring all your medical records so she can get a complete picture of your health.
 Call your insurance provider.
 Ask if they will pay for the second office visit.
 Many do, but see if there's anything special you have to do.